 The QTE Certification Exam is based upon content covered in the pre-reading and also key concepts that will be discussed in class.
 The exam consists of 50 multiple-choice questions and requires a 70% passing score.
 Exams can only be taken in our classroom environment.

-We estimate that there is 1-2 hours of pre-reading to prepare for class.
+We estimate that there are 1-2 hours of pre-reading to prepare for class.

 We keep classes small to facilitate engagement for all participants and it is difficult to fill seats that are canceled on short notice.
 Cancellations 10 working days in advance will be able to reschedule their class and/or exam during the next six months.
 No-shows or late cancellations can re-register for a future class and/or exam and will receive a credit equal to 50% of their original tuition and/or exam fee.